 More than one card?
 One of Mozo’s top tips when it comes to accruing extra rewards points is to get more than one card to maximise the amount of points you earn.
 The equation is simple, more than one cardholder means more purchases and that means one thing, more Qantas Points.
 When comparing Qantas credit cards it is definitely worth checking out how many cards you can get without having to pay a fee.
 So if you have a family member who can also put their spending towards your Frequent Flyer Account, it could be a good way to boost your points.
 Just make sure that, with all these extra purchases (and points), you’re still able to pay off your balance in full each month so that you can avoid the hefty interest rates associated with these cards.
 And also be aware that it’s your credit history that will be affected if there is ever an issue.

 Annual fees.
-Just because you want access to one of the best Frequent Flyer programs in Australia, doesn’t mean you necessarily need to splash out an exorbitant annual fee to get your hands on a Qantas-branded piece of plastic.
+Just because you want access to the Qantas Frequent Flyer program in Australia, doesn’t mean you necessarily need to splash out an exorbitant annual fee to get your hands on a Qantas-branded piece of plastic.
 When scouring the market, an annual fee is a key feature that can help you make the decision on whether you go with one card or another and some providers will waive this fee completely!

 What are the DOs and DON’Ts when using a Qantas credit card?